Greek leftists put on brave face as poll shows conservatives pulling ahead

 Just a few weeks ago, a Syriza victory in the snap election had appeared almost certain as Greeks lauded the charismatic and youthful Tsipras for waging a bruising battle against European and International Monetary Fund creditors over austerity cuts.

-But opinion polls over the past week have shown the New Democracy party run by Evangelos Meimarakis catching up quickly, with one showing it even overtaking Syriza, suggesting a surprisingly tight contest.
+But opinion polls over the past week have shown the New Democracy party run by interim leader Vangelis Meimarakis catching up quickly, with one showing it even overtaking Syriza, suggesting a surprisingly tight contest for the vote.

-A senior Syriza official played down New Democracy’s sudden spurt of momentum, reiterating his party’s ambition to win an absolute majority in parliament which was the hope that propelled Tsipras to call the snap vote after clinching a bailout deal with the country’s creditors.
+A senior Syriza official played down New Democracy’s sudden spurt of momentum, reiterating his party’s ambition to win an absolute majority in parliament - the hope that propelled Tsipras to call the snap vote after clinching a bailout deal.

 “Our objective continues to be an outright majority in parliament and in this case we would want to team up with the Independent Greeks,” Panos Skourletis, a former energy minister and close aide to Tsipras, told Mega TV, referring to Syriza’s former right-wing coalition ally.